bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 At the time of this writing, my setup runs on MacOS 12.0.1.
 For the purposes of this walkthrough, I won't be covering anything related to other operating systems such as Linux or Windows.

-### Understanding What Our Address Signifies
+### Understanding What our Address Signifies

-One of the most important concepts to understand in Solana is the [account model](https://solana.wiki/zh-cn/docs/account-model/#account-storage).
-Accounts can be thought of as storage buckets, capable of storing nearly everything Solana touches: from tokens such as SOL and SRM, to a program's state (e.g. integers, strings, public keys), and even entire programs themselves.
+One of the most important concepts to understand in Solana is the [account model](https://solana.wiki/zh-cn/docs/account-model/#account-storage). **Accounts** can be thought of as storage buckets, capable of storing nearly everything Solana touches: from tokens such as SOL and SRM, to a program's state (e.g. integers, strings, public keys), and even entire programs themselves.
 Every account has a specified owner, and a single owner can own many different kinds of accounts.
 In addition to its owner's address, each account also has its own address making it easily identifiable.

 To make this all a little easier to follow, I completed this tutorial using vanity addresses that are more human-readable (NB: Vanity addresses are entirely optional, but I've added a quick guide on how you can generate your own at this bottom of this tutorial).
 In this walkthrough, we'll refer to `FriELggez2Dy3phZeHHAdpcoEXkKQVkv6tx3zDtCVP8T`, or "Friel", as the address for our command-line wallet.
-Note that even if you generate your own vanity address, you will never be able to generate the exact same address I did.
+Note that even if you generate your own vanity address, you won't be able to generate the exact same address I did.

 #### Funding our Wallet

 Let's go ahead and fund our command line wallet with a little bit of SOL.
 I did 0.2 SOL, but ~$5 worth should be plenty.
 If you're on mainnet, you can send SOL from an exchange like [FTX](https://ftx.us/home/#a=1490381) or [Coinbase](https://www.coinbase.com/join/friel_t3).
-If you want to proceed on devnet, open up your terminal run:
+If you want to proceed on devnet, open up your terminal and run:

 ```bash
 solana config set --url devnet